chagaz/lsml22/README.md

 TBA

 ## Setup
-To run the notebooks, you will need Jupyter Lab or Notebook, together with a number of Python librairies.

-The easiest way to do this is to install conda and set up an environment specific to this course using the file `package_list.yml`.

-To this end, you can either
+To run the notebooks, you will need Python, [Jupyter](https://jupyter.org/) (either JupyterLab or Jupyter Notebook), and number of Python librairies.
+The easiest way to install of this is to use [conda](https://docs.conda.io/en/latest/) and set up an environment specific to this course using the file `package_list.yml`.
+To this end, you can either:
 * if you prefer graphical user interfaces: (1) [install Anaconda](https://docs.anaconda.com/anaconda/install/index.html) and (2) follow the instructions under "Importing an environment" [of the tutorial](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/) to import the environment in `package_list.yml`;
 * if you prefer the command line: (1) [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and (2) use the following instructions in the command line:
 ```bash